khangduongn/OME/ANS_DOCUMENTATION.md

     * Run the command `sudo crontab -e` to create a root cronjob
     * Add the following line to the cronjob file: \
     `0 5 * * * /usr/bin/systemctl restart import && </path/to/reimport_images_run.sh> >> </path/to/reimport/logs/file> 2>&1`
         * `</path/to/reimport_images_run.sh>` - path to the reimport_images_run.sh file in the server.
-This file can be found in the GitHub repository.
+This file can be found in the source code GitHub repository.
 Follow the instructions in the file to customize it to your needs.
         * `</path/to/reimport/logs/file>` - path to the reimport logs file that will store the logs for the images that were reimported due to failure
     * Make sure that the `reimport_images_run.sh` file is executable and the `reimport_images.py` file is in the Omero docker container via a mount declared in `docker-compose.yml`